Intensive 10 day certificate course

 The Venue: Walkers Reserve, Barbados

 Walkers Reserve is an amazing ecosystem restoration project; a 300 acre silica sand quarry undergoing a transformative regeneration programme utilizing permaculture practices.
 Walkers has moved from barren land, deteriorating sand dune ecosystems and an extractive past, to soil building, regeneration, native species increase, endangered species protection, carbon sequestration and agricultural yields.
-From sand mine to food forest; walkers Reserve is an exemplary venue to observe permaculture in action.
+From sand mine to food forest; the Walkers Reserve is an exemplary venue to observe permaculture in action.

 Your Instructors and Team: